Hibiki's Magic: Production and release

 The manga series Hibiki's Magic is written by Jun Maeda and illustrated by Rei Izumi.
 As stated at the back of the first volume, Maeda first conceived Hibiki's Magic as a short story he wrote as a student, and the story contains an unspecified theme that he has carried through a lot of stories since.
 In 2003, he wanted to collaborate with Izumi, one of his favorite artists, and remembered his earlier concept that would become Hibiki's Magic.
 After Izumi drew some early character designs for Hibiki, Maeda wanted to continue the story and start a manga with Izumi as the artist.

 The manga premiered in the August 2004 issue of Kadokawa Shoten's Shōnen Ace.
 It was later transferred to Kadokawa Shoten's Comp Ace magazine on November 26, 2005.
 Hibiki's Magic went on hiatus after the release of Comp Ace volume 15 on May 26, 2007, during which only three chapters were released: the first in Comp Ace's August 2008 issue, next as a bonus chapter in the September 2008 issue of Comp Ace, and finally in a special edition of the magazine's July 2011 issue titled Key Station.
 The manga resumed regular publication with the April 2013 issue of Comp Ace, and concluded with the May 2016 issue.
 Kadokawa Shoten published six tankōbon volumes from August 10, 2005 to February 25, 2017.

-At Comic-Con International 2006, Tokyopop announced that it had acquired Hibiki's Magic for distribution in English in North America.
+At the 2006 San Diego Comic-Con, Tokyopop announced that it had acquired Hibiki's Magic for distribution in English in North America.
 Tokyopop released the first volume on January 9, 2007, followed by the second volume on September 11, 2007.
 Viz Media re-released the two volumes published by Tokyopop digitally starting in October 2015.
 Kadokawa Media licensed the series in Chinese.